Adrinalin4ik/nestjs-graphql-resolver/README.md

 ## Sorting
-Sorting feature allows to order results by some fields.
-You can combine it with `joining` feature.
+Ordering feature allows to order results by some fields.

 #### Examples